jonasferoz/extractive_summary_validator/README.md

 **Parameters**
 - **`threshold`** *(int)*: The minimum fuzz ratio to be considered summarized.
 Defaults to 85.
+- **`filepaths`** *(str)*: The filepaths of the original document and the extracted summary sentences.
+NOTE - using the playground, only one file can be uploaded at a time.
 - **`on_fail`** *(str, Callable)*: The policy to enact when a validator fails.
 If `str`, must be one of `reask`, `fix`, `filter`, `refrain`, `noop`, `exception` or `fix_reask`.
 Otherwise, must be a function that is called when the validator fails.
 </ul>
 <br/>